use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/custom.md

 ---

-While the `ink_storage` crate provides useful utilities and data structures to organize and manipulate the contract's storagem, contract authors are not limited by its capabilities.
+While the `ink_storage` crate provides useful utilities and data structures to organize and manipulate the contract's storage, contract authors are not limited by its capabilities.

 ## Using custom types on storage
 Any custom type wanting to be compatible with ink! storage must implement the